calaldees/teachingWorkshops/teacherTraining/cpd.md

     * Request exam board training - Network!

 5 days in a year.
 You can make time for that.

+TASK: Put placeholders in your personal calendar for the above days next year academic year (any placeholder date will do - this is just to put it on your radar - you will encounter the calendar events at somepoint to remind you or rebook)

 Ongoing Observation/Collaboration (10min)